Ready to learn more?

-“Personal Data” means any information relating to an identified or identifiable natural person (“Data Subject”), which is (i) submitted to Aventri by Client, Permitted Affiliates or by third parties authorized by Client to submit data to Aventri, or (ii) collected, stored, uploaded, transferred or otherwise Processed in connection with Aventri’s provision of the Services to Client.
-An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, or to one or more factors specific to their physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
-For the avoidance of doubt, Personal Data includes names, contact information and other information defined as personal data under applicable Data Protection Laws.
+“Personal Data” means any information collected, uploaded, transferred, stored, or otherwise Processed in connection with the Services provided to Client under the Agreement that relates to an identifiable natural person (each such person, a “Data Subject”).
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.
+Personal Data includes names, contact information and other information defined as personal data under applicable Data Protection Laws.

-“Personal Data Breach” means any actual or reasonably suspected breach of security leading to, or reasonably likely to result in, the unlawful or unauthorized use, loss, access, misappropriation, alteration, or disclosure of Personal Data.
+“Personal Data Breach” means any actual or reasonably suspected breach of security leading to, or likely to result in, the unlawful or unauthorized use, loss, access, misappropriation, alteration, or disclosure of Personal Data.

-“Processing or Process” means any operation or set of operations performed on Personal Data or sets of Personal Data, such as collecting, recording, organizing, structuring, storing, adapting or altering, retrieving, consulting, using, disclosing by transmission, disseminating or otherwise making available, aligning or combining, restricting, erasing or destroying.
+“Processing” or “Process” means any operation or set of operations performed on Personal Data or sets of Personal Data, such as collecting, recording, organizing, structuring, storing, adapting or altering, retrieving, consulting, using, disclosing by transmission, disseminating or otherwise making available, aligning or combining, restricting, erasing or destroying.

 “Valid Transfer Mechanism” means a data transfer mechanism permitted by EU Data Protection Laws as a lawful basis for transferring European Personal Data to a recipient outside the EEA, including but not limited to the Standard Contractual Clauses.